Dictionary of pastellists before 1800

 It is recommended that citations of the artist articles in this online edition are given following the form (replacing the artist's and file names in [ ] with that of the relevant article): Neil Jeffares, "[name of artist]", Dictionary of pastellists before 1800, London, 2006; online edition [http://www.pastellists.com/articles/[filename].pdf], accessed/update dd-mm-yyyy.
 The date of the latest update may be found in the footer of each pdf page.
 URLs for artist articles may be found on the Artist Index page, by right-clicking on the link and selecting "Copy link location".
 Essays and other material posted on the site should be cited as Neil Jeffares, "[title of essay]", Pastels & pastellists website [http://www.pastellists.com/Essays/[filename].pdf], accessed/update dd-mm-yyyy.

 References to reproductions in the print edition may be given as: Neil Jeffares, Dictionary of pastellists before 1800, London, 2006, p.
-123, col. A , photo ii (or abbreviated to p.
+123, col. A, photo ii (or abbreviated to p.
 123Aii).
-References should not be given to images in the online edition in this form, as the page locations of individual images are not invariant; instead the J. number should be cited as a digital object identifier.
+References should not be given to images in the online edition in this form, as the page locations of individual images are not invariant; instead the J. number should be cited as a digital object identifier: for example, the J number for the pastel on the cover of the the print edition of the Dictionary is J.44.299.
+An alternative which provides a direct link to the catalogue entry is to search for the J number in the main search box, and copy the link in the results page that takes you to the entry in the relevant artist article; this yields this url: http://www.pastellists.com/search.php?zoom_query=J.44.299+.
+(The method works best if you can search for a word or number that appears only once in the pdf; otherwise any earlier occurrences in the pdf will appear first.)

 Since 31 March 2011 the site has been permanently archived on the British Library's UK Web Archive, which includes regular snapshots of the site from which earlier versions may be consulted online [NB the site is currently suspended after a cyber attack].
-Additionally since 16 February 2024 the site has been archived by the New York Art Resources Consortium, with snapshots accessible here.
+Additionally since 16 February 2024 the site has been archived by the New York Art Resources Consortium, with snapshots accessible from this NYARC link.
 The release date which appears in the footer of the pdf should be checked before citing.

 Acknowledgements, amendments, errors and omissions